Chargebacks: what they are and how to protect your business

 2. The issuing bank evaluates the dispute

-The issuing bank decides whether the reason is valid.
-If they find in favour of the customer, they grant a chargeback.
+The issuing bank reviews the claim and decides whether the reason is valid.
+If they find in favour of the customer, they grant a chargeback and assign a reason code.

 3. The issuing bank gives provisional credit

-The bank credits the customer for now and contacts the merchant's acquirer.
+The bank credits the customer temporarily and contacts your bank (the acquirer).
 This credit will be reversed if the chargeback is denied at a later stage.

 4. The acquirer notifies the merchant

-The merchant's acquirer debits the merchant's bank account and charges them a chargeback fee.
-The fee covers the payment processor's admin costs.
+Your bank debits your account and charges you a chargeback fee.
+The fee covers the payment processor's administrative costs for handling the dispute.

 5. The merchant responds

-The merchant then decides whether to accept or dispute the chargeback.
-They must reply within the allocated time (usually 10–30 days, depending on the payment processor) or they could be charged a non-response fee.
-For instance, Visa gives merchants 20 days to respond, while Mastercard users have 45 days.
+You then decide whether to accept or dispute the chargeback.
+You must reply within the allocated time or you could be charged a non-response fee.
+Visa gives merchants 20 days to respond, while Mastercard allows 45 days.

 6. The dispute resolution process

-If a bank upholds the chargeback, the customer gets to keep the amount and the payment processor may charge the merchant a chargeback fee.
-But if the dispute is resolved in favour of the merchant, the bank returns the amount and any fees incurred during the process.
+If the bank upholds the chargeback, the customer keeps the amount and your payment processor may charge you an additional fee.
+If the dispute is resolved in your favour, the bank returns the amount and any fees incurred during the process.

 How to respond to and dispute chargebacks